ocboogie/app-launcher-2.0/README.md

 ## Button types

-* "app" Opens "value" as a app.
+* "app" Opens "value" as a app
-* "cmd" Opens "value" as a command.
+* "cmd" Opens "value" as a command
+* "url" Opens "value" as a url
-* "grid" Opens "value" as a folder.
+* "grid" Opens "value" as a folder

 ## Installation
 No release for now